Scabies is a mite (tiny insect) that burrows into the skin. An itchy rash is caused when a female mite burrows into a person’s skin to lay her eggs.

 You should see your health care provider (HCP) if you think you have scabies.
 He/she will diagnose scabies by a physical examination of the rash.
 Your HCP may sometimes take a scraping of the rash to look under the microscope for mites, fecal matter from the mite, mite eggs, or parts of eggs.

 How is scabies treated?

-Scabies is treated by “oral” (medicine taken by mouth) or “topical” prescription medications (applied to the skin).
+Scabies is treated by a medicine taken by mouth (Invermectin) or a topical prescription medication called Permethin cream 5% (applied to the skin).
 Do not try to treat yourself with over-the-counter creams or lotions.
 You can only get medicine with a prescription from a doctor.
 Follow the instructions on the medicine box.

 Even after you finish treatment and the scabies mite is dead, you could have itching for 2 weeks or more.
 If you are still itching or new burrows are occurring, talk to your health care provider about possible retreatment.
 If you scratch a lot, you may get a bacterial infection which may need oral or topical antibiotics.
 If you get an infection, you should see your health care provider.